Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 vary anywhere between 15microseconds to 0.4 microseconds.

 When I saw this, <a href="https://github.com/alexcesaro/statsd">
-alexcesaro's statsd client</a>promptly became my favorite statsd library for Go.
+Alex Cesaro's statsd client</a>promptly became my favorite statsd library for Go.
 It has zero-allocation logic and various performance tweaks, such as the much needed client side buffering.
 Another interesting one is <a href="https://github.com/quipo/statsd">quipo's</a>,